S'mores Cake Recipe

 The torching is my favorite part!
-We did notice that our frosting deflated ever so slightly from the heat of the torch...this is another bonus to piling on that billowy goodness on top.
+We did notice that our frosting deflated ever so slightly from the heat of the torch...this is another reason to be generous with the amount of frosting you use.
 It gives us a little wiggle room!

 For the Graham Cracker Layer (to be combined & pressed into pans)

-For the Chocolate Cake Layers (our Classic Chocolate Recipe)
+For the Chocolate Cake Layers (our Classic Chocolate Cake recipe)

 For the Fluffy White Seven Minute Frosting

 - ½ teaspoon Cream of Tartar or 2 Tablespoon (30g) white corn syrup (2g)

 - 2 Teaspoons vanilla extract (8g)

 - 6 oz.
 Chocolate (semi-sweet or Dark) We used Ghirardelli (171g)

 - 11 Graham Crackers or more depending on size of the cake